Welcome to today's edition of the Rush 24-7 podcast.

 Same new batch of emails also show that her staff praised her to the skies for her first appearance before the House Benghazi hearings.

-That's the appearance where she famously said, What difference does it make?
+That's the appearance where she famously said, what difference does it make?

 All of her minions told her she was simply brilliant in her testimony.

-Which is what she's practically heard her entire life.
+That's what these emails reveal, which is what she's practically heard her entire life.

-And there's a bunch of classified emails that well at least they're classified now.
+And there's a bunch of classified emails that, well, at least they're classified now, a bunch of them that have been discovered.

-Whether they were classified then, who really knows.
+Whether they were classified then, who really knows?

-Back to the audio sound bites, just to get a couple things out of the way.
+Back to the audio soundbites, just to get a couple things out of the way.

-Mercedes Schlap.
+Mercedes Schlapp.

-She's a Republican strategist, by the way.
+She's a Republican strategerist, by the way.

-And uh this was her comment.
+And this was her comment.

 I think we need to understand the Trump voter.